NPS survey software is a means by which you can calculate customer satisfaction with your product or service.

 SureveySparrow integrates with Salesforce, Freshdesk, HubSpot, Power BI, Zendesk, and MailChimp.

-SurveySparrow costs from $99/month with the NPS Basic plan (2 users included).
+SurveySparrow costs from $99/month with the CX Basic plan (2 users included).
 It offers a 14-day free trial without asking for your credit card details.

 Survicate is an online survey tool for measuring NPS, CSAT, CES, and other customer service variables.
 It has customizable surveys that allow you to change the colors, fonts, and layouts and brand your survey to make it unique.
 You can use Survicate to automate surveys using customer behaviors like exit intents, length of website visits, and website scrolling speed.